Flasche-Chris/Python-Password-Generator/README.md

 - macOS users may need to download and install Python 3, head over to https://www.python.org for downloading and installing Python.

-## Features

-- Any length can be set
-- Free choice of the characters (numbers, letters, symbols)
-- Choose how many passwords are needed